dicerobotics/dev-refs/gpu_dev_setup_container.md

-# System Setup with CUDA, cuDNN, VSCode, Miniconda, Pytorch on Ubuntu 22.04
+# System Setup for containerized development on Ubuntu 22.04
 We assume the system has NVIDIA GPU installed.

 ## Install Docker